shunlog/aoc-test/README.md

 aoct 2
 ```

-If you want to filter the `stderr`, you can use the `--debug` flag which will propagate to your solution script where you can handle it.
+If you want to conditionally pipe from the `stderr` to the terminal, you can use the `--debug` flag which will propagate to your solution script where you can handle it.
 ``` shell
 aoct --debug 1
 ```